PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/types.md

 Also, all expressions (including literal values) are implicitly given a type by the compiler before they're evaluated.

-The type system ensure type safety - the guarantee that an object can be accessed only according to its definition.
+The type system ensures type safety - the guarantee that an object can be accessed only according to its definition.

-C++ is highly type safe, but a programmer can still violate type safety by explicit casting, by using an uninitialized variable, by using a pointer that doesn't point to an object, by accessing beyond the end of an array, and by misusing a union.
+C++ is highly type safe, but a programmer can still violate type-safety by explicit casting, by using an uninitialized variable, by using a pointer that doesn't point to an object, by accessing beyond the end of an array, and by misusing a union.
 Type safety must be preserved for a program to be correct and maintainable.

 ## Casting to Type

-Although the type of a variable cannot be changed.

-The value of a variable can be copy assigned to another variable that has a different type  - not all permutations are permitted.
+Although the type of a variable cannot be changed, the value of a variable can be copy assigned to a different variable that has a different type - not all permutations are permitted.

 Casting to type, means conversion from the original type to the type of the variable that the value is being assigned.
 This is often useful, and often necessary when working with numeric types.

 Casting may be implicit or explicit.